mekanii/ESU/README.md

 ###### High-Frequency Considerations
 **Skin Effect**<br>
-The skin effect is a phenomenon in alternating current (AC) where the current density is highest at the surface of a conductor and decreases exponentially toward the center.
-This occurs because AC current creates a changing magnetic field that induces **eddy currents** within the conductor, which oppose the main current flow more strongly at the center.
+At high frequencies, the skin effect is a phenomenon in alternating current (AC) where the current density becomes highest at the surface of a conductor and decreases exponentially toward the center.
+This occurs because the alternating current generates a changing magnetic field, which in turn induces **eddy currents** within the conductor.
+These eddy currents oppose the main current flow more strongly at the center, forcing most of the AC current to flow near the surface.
+As a result, the effective cross-sectional area available for current flow is reduced, increasing the effective resistance of the wire at higher frequencies.

 <p align="center">
   <img src="pic/skin-effect.png" alt="skin-effect">